The Sivananda Teachers' Training Course (TTC)

 £3,500 (Single room)

-10% reduction if full payment is received 3 months before the start of the course:
+10% reduction on shared room if full payment is received 3 months before the start of the course:

 Before 2 June 2017 for the September 2017 course

 Included are the examination fee, administrative costs, teaching, room and board, two sets of yoga clothing and a teacher's manual.

 Yoga Centre (020 8780 0160) for full details